isomerpages/moe-unitysec/_sec-1-registration-2022/Information for Sec 1 Registration.md

 In light of the COVID-19 situation, students **do not need** to report to school for Sec 1 registration on **23 December 2021**.
 All registrations will be completed online.

 Please note that all essential information will be disseminated via the Parents Gateway (PG) on 22 December 2021 after 2pm.
-If you are not onboard PG yet, please click **_[here](https://unitysec.moe.edu.sg/unity-partners/parents/parents-resources/parents-gateway)_ link isomer** to download the PG mobile application.
+If you are not onboard PG yet, please click **_[here](/unity-partners/Parents/gateway/)_**  to download the PG mobile application.

 Please ensure that you go through the following steps for the Sec 1 online registration 2022. _**(Compulsory for all Sec 1 students including students who have intention to transfer to another school)**_